dfinity/icp-eth-starter/README.md

 Designed for experienced Web3 developers, this starter project uses an IC canister to verify the ownership of Ethereum NFTs, with support for both the [Sepolia](https://www.alchemy.com/overviews/sepolia-testnet) and [Goerli](https://goerli.net/) testnets in addition to the Ethereum mainnet.

-This repository is in early beta testing; please feel free to [open an issue](https://github.com/dfinity/ic-eth-starter/issues) for a bug report or feature request.
+This repository is in early beta testing; please feel free to [open an issue](https://github.com/dfinity/ic-eth-starter/issues) to report a bug or request a feature.
 Thanks!

 ## 🚀 Create a New Project